 The board has a large majority of external directors.
-Of the 19 directors currently sitting on the board of directors, 6 are executive and 13 are external.
-Of the 13 external directors, 9 are independent, 2 are proprietary and 2 are, in the opinion of the board, neither proprietary nor independent.
+Of the 19 directors currently sitting on the board of directors, six are executive and 13 are external.
+Of the 13 external directors, 10 are independent, two are proprietary and one is, in the opinion of the board, neither proprietary nor independent.

-The board of directors considers the current number -19 - tobe adequate in terms of the size, complexity and geographical diversity of the Group.
+The board of directors considers the current number 19 to be adequate in terms of the size, complexity and geographical diversity of the Group.

-"1.
-The shareholders at the general shareholders' meeting shall endeavour to ensure that the board of directors is made up such that external or non-executive directors represent a large majority over executive directors, and that a reasonable number of the former are independent directors.
+"The shareholders at the general shareholders' meeting shall endeavour to ensure that the board of directors is made up such that external or non-executive directors represent a large majority over executive directors, and that a reasonable number of the former are independent directors.
 The shareholders at the general shareholders' meeting shall likewise endeavour to ensure that independent directors represent at least one-third of the total number of directors."

-"In exercising its powers to make proposals at the general shareholders' meeting and to designate directors by interim appointment to fill vacancies, the board of directors shall endeavour to ensure that the external or non-executive directors represent a wide majority over the executive directors and that the former include a reasonable number of independent directors.
+"In exercising its powers to make proposals at the general shareholders' meeting and to designate directors by interim appointment (co-option) to fill vacancies, the board of directors shall endeavour to ensure that the external or non-executive directors represent a wide majority over the executive directors and that the former include a reasonable number of independent directors.
 In addition, the board of directors shall endeavour the number of independent directors to represent at least one-third of all directors."